emilymermaid/Personal-website/content/publication/2019-Uber-expert/index.md

 ---
-title: ""Becoming an expert in driving for Uber'': Uber driver/bloggers' performance of expertise and self-presentation on YouTube"
+title: "''Becoming an expert in driving for Uber'': Uber driver/bloggers' performance of expertise and self-presentation on YouTube"
 authors:
 - Chan, N. K.